elopio/docs/source/includes/_callAPI.md

 * **`p`** (Object) Parameters object.
     * **`p.tx`** (Object) Object containing details about how this function call should be made.
         * **`p.tx.to`** (string) Ethereum contract address of the Universe contract on which to call this function, as a 16-byte hexadecimal string.
-    * **`p._timestamp`** (number) Unix timestamp for which to get the corresponding Fee Window, as an unsigned 256-bit integer.
+    * **`p._timestamp`** (number|string) Unix timestamp for which to get the corresponding Fee Window, as an unsigned integer.
 * **`callback`** (function) &lt;optional> Called after the function's result has been retrieved.

 #### **Returns:**

 * (string) Ethereum contract address of the Fee Window running in the Universe at the specified timestamp, as a 16-byte hexadecimal string.
+If a Fee Window with the specified timestamp does not exist, the address "0x0000000000000000000000000000000000000000" will be returned.

 ### augur.api.Universe.getFeeWindowForForkEndTime(p, callback)